-Meeting rooms, as distinct from study rooms or other library meeting spaces, may be reserved in advance, and use will follow the stated guidelines.
-Rooms are reserved onlinescheduled on a first come, first-served basis.
+Meeting rooms may be reserved in advance, and use will follow the stated guidelines.
+Rooms are reserved online on a first come, first-served basis.
 When used by the public (as distinguished from Library or County use), the meeting rooms are a limited public forum, and time, place and manner restrictions apply.